 The Mad Pad uses a gum rubber surface that is roughly 1/4” thick (the exact measurement, being Canadian, is Metric and also a proprietary secret, but 1/4” is close enough).
 For reasons I’m not exactly sure of, my hands greatly prefer the feel and response on this pad over that of either previous generation of the VF Stockpad.
 I suspect this may have something to do with the density of the MDF base.
 The MDF base on the Mad Pad feels more dense, and is a little heavier by weight as well.
 The sound has a nice depth, a sense of midrange tone, that I don’t find on the VF pads.
 It also gives off a liveliness that I never found on the RealFeel pad as well.
 If I were going to use a gum rubber pad as my primary practice pad**, it just might be the Mad Pad.

 (** My primary, daily player pads are all tunable, with mylar heads.
 They provide a feel that’s closest to an actual drum, and are easier on my arthritic hands.
-However, they generally don’t travel very well, so when I need to take a pad along with me, it will invariably be some kind of rubber pad.)
+However, they generally don’t travel very well, so when I need to take a pad along with me, it will invariably be some kind of rubber pad.
+I could totally see the MadPad fitting this need nicely.)

 The three carve-outs in the sides of the base allow for easy use in a snare stand (remember to lower the stand a little when using this pad, as the smaller 13” diameter will raise the height compared to your waist).
 Because the overall height of the pad is only an inch at most, you may want to look around for a basket with shorter feet.
 My go-to snare stand has pretty long feet and if I’m not paying attention, they stick up enough above this pad that I can catch it with a drum stick or the edge of my shirt.
 (New Mad Pads come with the helpful decal referenced in my previous post; point that decal and away from you and center it between two feet in the basket, so the third foot is facing you directly.
 This should help you avoid snags or unwanted stick bumps.)

-Final thoughts: this is a really nice feeling and sounding practice pad.
+Final thoughts: this is a really nice feeling and sounding practice pad, probably one of the nicest gum rubber pads I’ve ever used.
 The pad’s weight puts it between the VF Heavy Hitter pads and the older tan RealFeel, and is not an unreasonable weight to carry in a backpack.

 That said, some construction choices and out-of-the-box realities give me pause, and I hope that future editions of the pad will take these into consideration.